-The Canterbury College houses are named after Archbishops of Canterbury who demonstrated the values upon which Canterbury College is based: hard work, quiet determination, courage in the face of adversity, leadership, discipline and devotion.
+The original Canterbury College houses - Becket, Cranmer, Ramsey and Temple - are named after Archbishops of Canterbury who demonstrated the values upon which Canterbury is based: hard work, quiet determination, courage in the face of adversity, leadership, discipline and devotion.

 Students are allocated a House and remain in that House throughout their time at Canterbury.
 Siblings are allocated to the same House where possible.

 House competitions occur throughout the year in sports such as cross country, athletics and swimming, as well as the ‘Cursus Magnus’, a race around the College on Foundation Day.